Rethinking mobility and urban futures in a resource-constrained world

 05 December 2025 – Yoshitsugu Hayashi, Executive Committee member of the Club of Rome and President of its Japanese Association, has spent his life weaving together science, policy and humanity.
 He reflects on his work with communications fellow Yvonne Wambua.

-How did you first become involved with the Club of Rome and why did you become a member?
+How did you first become involved with the Club of Rome, and what drew you to become a member?

-You are also a member of the Executive Committee and president of the Japanese Association of the Club of Rome.
-What do these roles entail and what works are you particularly proud of?
+You also serve on the Executive Committee and as president of the Japanese Association of the Club of Rome.
+What do these roles entail, and what work are you particularly proud of?

 On the Executive Committee, I worked to establish a more systematic and fair process for welcoming new members.
 Instead of relying only on personal recommendations, we introduced criteria to ensure diversity by gender, geography and field of expertise.
 It may sound technical, but what it really means is creating a space where voices from underrepresented regions and perspectives are heard and valued.

-As president of the Japanese Association, I wanted to bring Asia’s own contributions to the global stage.
-I found that culture can be a powerful bridge.
+As president of the Japanese Association, I wanted to shine light on Asia’s own contributions to global sustainability dialogue.
+I discovered that culture can be a powerful bridge.
 Take anime, for instance, beloved by children and adults around the world.
 It carries stories of empathy, imagination and care for future generations.
 Or judo, whose philosophy teaches us to use strength wisely and to respect opponents, bowing before and after each match.
 These practices embody coexistence and harmony, values the world urgently needs.
-Through symposia in Japan, Taiwan and China, we use these cultural touchpoints to spark dialogue about peace and sustainability.
+Through symposia in Japan, Taiwan and China, we use these cultural touchpoints to spark dialogue about peace and sustainability in ways that resonate deeply across cultures.

 How does your current work align with the goals and mission of the Club of Rome?

 In my research, this translates into tackling issues like uncontrolled urban sprawl.
-I argue for “smart growth,” where cities expand along railway lines to keep communities connected and “smart shrink,” where cities retreat from hazardous areas to protect lives.
+I advocate for “smart growth,” where cities expand along railway lines to keep communities connected, and “smart shrink,” where cities retreat from hazardous areas to protect lives.
 These ideas are not abstract.
 They are about giving people safer, shorter commutes, cleaner air and better quality of life.
-This is how my work resonates with The Club of Rome’s mission: combining systemic change with care for everyday human experience.
+This is how my work resonates with the Club of Rome’s mission: combining systemic change with genuine care for everyday human experience.

-If you could call for a shift in a global mindset about transport and climate resilience, what would it be and how might that shift ripple outward to support the Club of Rome’s mission for a better future?
+If you could call for one shift in the global mindset about transport and climate resilience, what would it be?
+How might that shift support the Club of Rome’s mission for a better future?

 After decades of watching cities transform, what gives you hope that a sustainable, equitable future is still within reach?